Shishupalkumar/Hotel_Management_System/README.md

 4. Ensure you have MySQL installed and create a database for the project.
 5. Update the database connection settings in the application as needed.

+# Usage
+1. Run the application through your IDE.
+2. Create an admin account to manage hotel operations.
+3. Explore the features, including room booking, guest management, and employee records.